Laser Cleaning of Metal Surfaces

-The laser cleaning process works by having a laser beam, (which using one of our products would be a fiber laser), pulsed at the surface layer of the metal.
+Cleaning with lasers works by having a laser beam pulsed at the surface layer of the metal.
 This metal may have contaminants on it such as mould, paint or rust, and the idea is to clear the surface through this process.
 This may be out of necessity for the next steps in the manufacturing process, or simply to make the metal more aesthetically pleasing.

 There will be no thermal, mechanical or chemical strain or damage to your metal, leaving you with a high-quality finish.

 Why does metal need to be laser cleaned?